AnumEssani/Assignment-2/assignment2.md

 As we can see, the second future, neg_task, started executing as soon as it was called—thanks to task::spawn—while neg did not start executing until it was awaited.

+# You need an external library to use async/.await:

+As mentioned briefly above, you need to go to an external library to do asynchronous programming in Rust.